 If you type a *|MERGE|* tag directly into your content use the pipe (|) key on your keyboard to create the straight lines on either side of the tag.
 The pipe key is located directly above the enter/return key on your keyboard.

-Merge tags can be added to the content of all campaign types, autoresponders, and in the Final Welcome Email step of the Signup Forms & Response Emails.
-Some merge tags can also be used in the subject lines of your campaigns and autoresponders.
+Merge tags can be added to the content of all campaign types, automation workflows, and in the Final Welcome Email step of the Signup Forms & Response Emails.
+Some merge tags can also be used in the subject lines of your campaigns and automation emails.

 All fields added to your lists and signup forms for capturing subscriber data are assigned a corresponding merge tag.
 You can edit and customize the list specific merge tags in your list settings.
 You can change the default tags such as *|MMERGE1|* to something more descriptive like *|NAME|* or *|CITY|*.
 Use the steps below to find and edit your merge tags.